progressdb/ProgressDB/README.md

+# Store your next AI chat message easily.
-# Database for storing & managing your AI chat threads
+- Database for storing & managing your AI chat threads